 My friend Joyce Wallace and I had fun adapting this recipe from one we found in Maida Heatter’s Pies and Tarts.
 We added bourbon for a bit of depth and smokiness and decided to go for an earthy touch using Buckwheat Honey.
 Buckwheat Honey is perfect for baking since it has a rich and molasses-y flavor plus texture.
 However, any dark honey, like avocado honey, will do the trick.

 Honey contributes to the depth of flavor in baked goods, it also adds to the caramelization.
-When combining honey with pumpkin it contributes to the overall texture of the pie.
-In most baked goods, less honey is needed than sugar so it also helps reduce sugar intake.
+As a result, combining honey with pumpkin contributes to the overall texture of the pie.
+In most baked goods, less honey is needed than sugar which helps reduce sugar intake.
 You may have to experiment with a pie or two to get your measurements right with your oven.

 How to Make Bourbon + Honey Pumpkin Pie

 Adjust a rack one-third from the bottom of the oven and preheat the oven to 450 degrees.